Data System Solutions

 Q: Our region has two separate student profiles for the same student.
 Can we combine these profiles so there isn't any confusion?

 A: Yes, these profiles can be combined, but the process is somewhat cumbersome.
 However, the value of streamlined records can often make this process worthwhile.

-First, the state will have to delete the newer profile, and all seperated and open registrations within that profile.
+First, the state will have to delete the newer profile, and all separated and open registrations within that profile.
 Then, the regional staff will need to re-enter this information into the older student profile.
 Once the profiles are combined, you can change any missing or incorrect information in the student's bio.

 If you would like to combine two student profiles, please submit your request through the Helpline.
 We will be happy to walk you through the process.